manish-jandu/ImplementEditText/README.md

 # ImplementEditText
-  A small project to showcase how a dynamic progressbar work.
+  A small project to showcase how edit text and page navigation with data work.

 # Demo